lily-sf888/canvas/README.md

 For example type in Tylenol, select from the search results.
 See the active ingredients and related brand and clinical names for the drug.

-The[RxNormAPI]
-(https://rxnav.nlm.nih.gov/RxNormAPIREST.html#label:functions) was used to perform the search functionality of this app.
+The [RxNormAPI](https://rxnav.nlm.nih.gov/RxNormAPIREST.html#label:functions) was used to perform the search functionality of this app.

+### To run this app locally

+After cloning this repo, in your terminal run
+`cd canvas`
+`npm install`
+`npm start`

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).